Nafees10/qscript/README.md

 ## Getting Started:
 To get started on using QScript, see the following documents:

 * `spec/syntax.md`		- Contains the specification for QScript's syntax.
 * `spec/functions.md`	- Contains a list of predefined QScript functions.
 * `demos/demo.d`		- A demo usage of QScript in D langauage.
-Shows how to add new functions,
+Shows how to add new functions

 And for the documentation on the code, including QScript's compiler, it is stored in `docs/`.
 The spec for QScript's byte code is also available, in `spec/bytecode.md`, but knowing it is not necessary for using QScript.

+### Building Demo:
+To be able to run basic scripts, you can build the demo using:
+`dub build --config=demo`
+This will create an executable named `demo` in the directory.
+To run a script through it, do:
+`./demo path/to/script`

 ## Features:
 1. Syntax very similar to D